mlflow/mlflow/docs/source/llms/deployments/index.rst

 .. _deployments_security:

-Deployments Server Security Considerations
+gateway server Security Considerations
 ==========================================

 Remember to ensure secure access to the system that the MLflow AI Gateway is running in to protect access to these keys.

-An effective way to secure your deployments server is by placing it behind a reverse proxy.
+An effective way to secure your gateway server is by placing it behind a reverse proxy.
 This will allow the reverse proxy to handle incoming requests and forward them to the MLflow AI Gateway.
 The reverse proxy effectively shields your application from direct exposure to Internet traffic.

 A popular choice for a reverse proxy is `Nginx`.
 In addition to handling the traffic to your application, `Nginx` can also serve static files and load balance the traffic if you have multiple instances of your application running.